Turbo Integrator Chores remedy chores that the basic functionality of IBM Planning Analytics/TM1 isn’t well-designed to handle.

 Planning Analytics/TM1 Basic Functionality

-- If you are considering scheduling chores to run on a minute or second basis above, you should speak with an experienced PA/TM1 person to review the necessity.
-There are valid reasons to do so, but those reasons are rare.
-Often the perceived need can be avoided with a better/different design.
+- Suppose you consider scheduling chores to run on a minute or second basis above.
+In that case, speak with an experienced PA/TM1 person to review the necessity.
+There are valid reasons to use this schedule, but those are rare.
+Often, we can avoid the perceived need by implementing a better design.

-- Executing multiple chores at the same time (watch for different rolling executions that “sync up” occasionally!) is not recommended.
-This is especially true if the sub-processes edit data or metadata.
+- We do not recommend executing multiple chores simultaneously—watch for different rolling executions that “sync up” occasionally!
+Running numerous chores together can be especially detrimental if the sub-processes edit data or metadata.

-Tips and Tricks: In addition, the Architect interface currently allows the choice of running /scheduling in UTC or Local time, AND the ability to schedule run times to nearest minute and second e.g. below at 7:38:54.
-The reason you might care about such precision scheduling is to avoid contention or confusion that might occur in some external or internal contexts if the chore and outside events are all scheduled to run at exactly the same time.
-UTC scheduling is helpful when system operations need to be coordinated across many time zones.
-This functionality will probably be explicitly migrated to the PAW (workspace) interface in the future.
+You might care about such precision scheduling to avoid contention or confusion in some external or internal contexts if you schedule the chore and outside events to run simultaneously.
+UTC scheduling is helpful when you need to coordinate system operations across many time zones.
+We expect this functionality will be explicitly migrated to the PAW (workspace) interface in the future.

 Advanced Scheduling and Chore Parameter Control

-There are reasons to run chores on a more complex basis, examples:
+Sometimes, you may need to run chores on a more complex basis:

-- Accounting close happens on the 15th of the month, so execute the whole consolidation “process train” every morning before business start at 4 AM and at 1 PM so that it is fresh in the local morning, and after lunch.
-But stop the automatic execution & reloads, after that.
+- You close accounts on the 15th of the month.
+In that case, you execute the complete consolidation “process train” every morning before the business starts at 4 a.m.
+You also run at 1 p.m., so data is fresh in the local morning and after lunch, but stop the automatic execution & reload after that.

-- Starting the 1st business day of the month, the upload of a fresh CSV file(s) must be checked for every 4 hours until the 8th, at which time new European sourced files stop loading automatically at noon Eastern Time (North America), America’s source files at 5pm and Asian files at 6am.
+- If you begin the 1st business day of the month, the upload of a new CSV file(s) must be checked every 4 hours until the 8th, at which time new European sourced files stop loading automatically at noon Eastern Time (North America), America’s source files at 5 p.m. and Asian files at 6 a.m.

-- During some periods give absolute priority to some chores.
-Otherwise allow normal locking/unlocking, waiting, managed by the system to occur.
+- During some periods, you must give absolute priority to some chores.
+Otherwise, you can allow normal locking/unlocking, waiting, managed by the system to occur.

-- Do not run a specific chore overnight between 6pm and 5am otherwise run every 2 hours.
+- Do not run a specific chore overnight between 6 p.m. and 5 a.m.
+Otherwise, it will run every 2 hours.

-- Avoiding the need for formal scheduling of chores to run one after another at specific times, especially when the execution time variability of each chore can result in contention in occasional exceptional (end of month, end of year) conditions.
+- You avoid the need for formal scheduling of chores to run one after another at specific times, especially when the execution time variability can result in contention in occasional exceptional (end of month, end of year) conditions.

-In addition, and closely related, as chores run it is obviously helpful to pass their constituent processes different parameters that may change, or desired to be changed, by users.
-Native Chores can only pass “hardcoded in the chore” parameters.
+In addition, and closely related, as chores run, it is helpful to pass their constituent processes different parameters that users may change or desire to change.
+Native chores can only pass “hardcoded in the chore” parameters.

-The bad news is that PA/TM1 does not have this as native functionality, but the good news is that programming this is possible using a combination of existing “internal to” TM1/PA techniques.
+The bad news is that PA/TM1 does not have this as native functionality.
+However, the good news is that we can program it using a combination of existing “internal to” TM1/PA techniques.

 How to Organize Chores & Processes

-- You can add them to the chore in a specific order using pre-arranged parameters (at the chore creation time) if the processes require them.
+- You can add them to the chore in a specific order using pre-arranged parameters when you create the chore if the processes require them.

 - You can use one process to execute sub-processes and pass variables.

-- One can of course “mix and match” the above.
+- You can also “mix and match” the above.

-A Chore can “commit all changes at the end of the chore” or “commit at end of each process” as an option.
-In the former case, changes to data or metadata made by an earlier process may not be available to later processes, as the changes are held until the very end.
-It follows that multiple commits means each process executes and commits one after another so that all subsequent processes have prior changes available.
-Generally, multiple commits are advised.
+Suppose you run chores to “commit all changes at the end of the chore” or “commit at the end of each process.”
+As the changes hold until the very end, changes to data or metadata made by an earlier process may not be available to later processes.
+Since it follows multiple commits, each process executes and commits one after another.
+That means that all subsequent processes will have prior changes available.
+Generally, we advise multiple commits.

-The CUBESAVEDATA command, which forces a “commit to disk” event for specific cube, can potentially be used to avoid this if the locking implications and time it takes are understood.
+The CUBESAVEDATA command forces a “commit to disk” event for the specific cube.
+You can potentially use this command to avoid the event, as long as you understand the locking implications and the time it takes.

 Advanced Scheduling Implementation

 Advanced scheduling requires process code that evaluates logic.
-So, one sets up a chore and one or more of its constituent processes evaluate logic.
-A common way to help with this to set up a chore “control cube” that contains the necessary control data and exposes it.
+In that case, you set up a chore, and one or more of its constituent processes evaluate logic.
+A common way to help with this is to set up a chore “control cube” that contains and exposes the necessary control data.

-The heart of the control logic to achieve logic that is flexible, easily controllable, and maintainable is to externalize the control parameters from processes.
-While a chore can be used to save /enter “hard coded” parameters to use at run-time, this requires editing of the chore to change, which is somewhat error prone and difficult to see, and the same is true with hard coded process logic.
+The heart of the control logic to achieve flexible, easily controllable, and maintainable logic is to externalize the control parameters from processes.
+You can use a chore to save /enter “hard-coded” parameters at run-time.
+However, this requires editing the chore, which is somewhat error-prone and difficult to see.
+The same is valid with hard-coded process logic.

 A much better practice is to set up a control cube with the following dimensions:

-- A Chore dimension.
-This can be }Chores dimension, but it is better practice to have a system specific “<MyChoreNames>” dimension, as not all chores will need complex controls.
+- A Chore Dimension—This can be }Chores dimension, but it is a better practice to have a system-specific “<MyChoreNames>” dimension, as not all chores will need complex controls.

-In this example, a chore referred to by the name “NightlyChore” in this cube, has a comment to help the admin know which real chore might be referred to and other information.
-Since many chores run for months with minimal attention, having such memory aids can be a help to administrators or power users charged with upkeep.
+In this example, the “NightlyChore” shows a comment to help the admin know which real chore might be referred to and other information.
+Since many chores run for months with minimal attention, these memory aids can help administrators or power users charged with upkeep.

-Another sort of comment might be the exact process name in the chore that the index is referenced.
-Again, this is mostly a convenience to users so they can rapidly identify what chore index drives which process.
+Another comment might be the exact process name in the chore that the index is referenced.
+Again, this is primarily a convenience to users so they can rapidly identify what chore index drives which process.

-This example also has generic parameter names, so a set a processes can be controlled from such a cube.
-This can imply designing processes with parameters option like “CELLGET parameter = yes” as an option, so the process knows to look to the control cube and ignore hardcoded parameters.
+This example also has generic parameter names, so a set of processes can be controlled from such a cube.
+These names can imply designing processes with parameters option like “CELLGET parameter = yes” as an option, so the process knows to look to the control cube and ignore hardcoded parameters.

 - Create multiple chores.
-It is often easier to have to have two chores that execute the same processes once a day at different times than run one chore that runs every hour checking for “is it time yet?”.
+It is often easier to create two chores that execute the same processes once a day at different times.
+Conversely, it is more difficult to run one chore every hour, checking for “is it time yet?”.
 Also, this creates fewer logging entries.

 - Set up a Control cube that indicates the day of the month the automatic “data pull and refresh” stops.
-TIMVL (NOW(), ‘D’) to check the day.
-“Business day” is often more logical, but given the complexity associated to knowing that, it can be easier/faster to have a user set the correct calendar day each month.
+Use TIMVL (NOW(), ‘D’) to check the day.
+“Business day” is often more logical, but given the complexity associated with knowing that, it can be easier/faster for a user to set the correct calendar day each month.

-- Last day of the month, in the control cube, use cube/process rules to count down one day from beginning day “1” of next current month in serial time.
+- For the last day of the month, in the control cube, use cube/process rules to count down one day from the beginning day “1” of the following current month in serial time.
 Similar process updated/driven logic can update the control cube to determine things like the day of the 3rd Friday in a month.
-The process commands: FormatDate, NewDateFormatter and ParseDate are helpful.
-Offloading this to a time attribute cube is recommended.
+The process commands: FormatDate, NewDateFormatter, and ParseDate are helpful.
+We recommend offloading this to a time attribute cube.

-- Processes that load files, should also test for ‘file existence’ (FILEEXISTS command) and move now-loaded files to an archive directory (“Batch files” work well.)
-As a best practice, all file paths and file names should be parameters in the control cube.
+- Processes that load files should also test for ‘file existence’ (FILEEXISTS command) and move now-loaded files to an archive directory (“Batch files” work well.)
+As a best practice, all file paths and names should be parameters in the control cube.

-- The proverbial “800lb gorilla” of joke infamy would be the commands ENABLEBULKLOAD () and DISABLEBULKLOAD() they have the effect of suspending all other PA/TM1 activity on the service: users are suspended, logins are stopped, scheduled chores will not run if they occur during the interval, etc. For most purposes this is overkill, but in busy systems where mission critical operations must occur it is an option that could be triggered.
+The proverbial “800lb gorilla” of joke infamy would be the commands ENABLEBULKLOAD () and DISABLEBULKLOAD().
+They suspend all other PA/TM1 activity on the service.
+That pauses users, stops logins, and scheduled chores will not run if they occur during the interval, etc. For most purposes, this is overkill.
+However, the commands could trigger this activity in dynamic systems where mission-critical operations must occur.

-- In a “softer” priority where known conflicts might occur, “run-semaphores” can be useful to force processes to wait on others.
+- In a “softer” priority where known conflicts might occur, “run-semaphores” can be helpful to force processes to wait on others.
 Click here for more information.

-- Synchronization via the SYNCHRONIZED function (driven by a control cube for the sync objects) to force serial execution is also a possibility.
+- Synchronization via the SYNCHRONIZED function (driven by a control cube for the sync objects) is also possible to force serial execution.

-Almost any client’s desire for advanced scheduling can be accommodated in PA/TM1 with correct implementation and design.
-However, complex schema’s should be carefully thought through and tested.
+With correct implementation and design, we can accommodate almost any client’s desire for advanced schedules in PA/TM1.
+However, complex schemas should be carefully thought through and tested.